okta-awscli/okta-awscli/README.md

 - `--force` Ignores result of STS credentials validation and gets new credentials from AWS.
 Used in conjunction with `--profile`.
 - `--verbose` More verbose output.
 - `--debug` Very verbose output.
 Useful for debugging.
+- `--cache` Cache the acquired credentials to ~/.okta-credentials.cache (only if --profile is unspecified)
 - `--okta-profile` Use a Okta profile, other than `default` in `.okta-aws`.
 Useful for multiple Okta tenants.